-- C6.4.1 A donor advocate shall be available to represent allogeneic donors who are minors or who do not have capacity to consent, as those terms are defined by Applicable Law. - C6.4.2 Allogeneic donor infectious disease testing shall be performed using donor screening tests licensed, approved, or cleared by the governmental authority. - C6.4.2.1 Hemodilution in the donor prior to collection of blood samples for infectious disease testing shall be assessed and acceptance criteria shall be defined. - C6.4.3 Collection staff shall comply with B6.4.8 when primarily responsible for donor screening for transmissible disease. - C6.4.4 Collection staff shall comply with B6.4.9 through B6.4.13 when primarily responsible for infectious and non-infectious disease testing of donors. - C6.4.5 Collection staff shall comply with B6.4.4, B6.4.5, and B6.4.14 through B6.4.14. when primarily responsible for testing for the selection of allogeneic donors. - C6.4.6 Collection staff shall confirm that allogeneic donor eligibility determination was performed prior to collection, starting the donor mobilization regimen, or initiation of the recipient's preparative regimen. - C6.4.7 Collection of a cellular therapy product from an ineligible allogeneic donor, dr from an allogeneic donor for whom donor eligibility determination is incomplete, shall require documentation of urgent medical need that includes the rationale for the selection and documentation of the informed consent of the donor and the recipient.
+- C6.4.1 A donor advocate shall be available to represent allogeneic donors who are minors or who do not have capacity to consent, as those terms are defined by Applicable Law. - C6.4.2 Allogeneic donor infectious disease testing shall be performed using donor screening tests licensed, approved, or cleared by the governmental authority. - C6.4.2.1 Hemodilution in the donor prior to collection of blood samples for infectious disease testing shall be assessed and acceptance criteria shall be defined. - C6.4.3 Collection staff shall comply with B6.4.8 through B6.4.8 when primarily responsible for donor screening for transmissible disease. - C6.4.4 Collection staff shall comply with B6.4.9 through B6.4.13 when primarily responsible for infectious and non-infectious disease testing of donors. - C6.4.5 Collection staff shall comply with B6.4.4, B6.4.5, B6.4.6, and B6.4.14 through B6.4.14.4 when primarily responsible for testing for the selection of allogeneic donors. - C6.4.6 Collection staff shall confirm that allogeneic donor eligibility determination was performed prior to collection, starting the donor mobilization regimen, or initiation of the recipient's preparative regimen. - C6.4.7 Collection of a cellular therapy product from an ineligible allogeneic donor, or from an allogeneic donor for whom donor eligibility determination is incomplete, shall require documentation of urgent medical need that includes the rationale for the selection and documentation of the informed consent of the donor and the recipient. - C6.4.8 Records required for donor eligibility determination shall be in English or translated into English when crossing international borders. - C6.4.9 Allogeneic donor eligibility shall be communicated in writing to the Processing Facility.

-- C6.4.8 Records required for donor eligibility determination shall be in English or translated into English when crossing international borders. - C6.4.9 Allogeneic donor eligibility shall be communicated in writing to the Processing Facility. - C6.5 There shall be a policy covering the creation and retention of donor records including at - C6.5.1 Allogeneic donor eligibility and suitability determination, including the name of the responsible person who made the determination and the date of the determination. - C6.5.2 Donor identification including at least name and date of birth. - C6.5.3 Age, sex at birth, and medical history, and, for allogeneic donors, behavioral history. - C6.5.4 Consent to donate. - C6.5.5 Results of laboratory testing.
+C 6.4.10 Allogeneic blood products administered to the donor during apheresis collection or used during priming procedures shall be CMV-appropriate and irradiated or equivalent prior to transfusion.
+C6.5 There s a minii shall be a policy covering the creation and retention of donor records including at num: C6.5.1 Allogeneic donor eligibility and suitability determination, including the name of the responsible person who made the determination and the date of the determination.
+C6.5.2 Donor identification including at least name and date of birth.
+C6.5.3 Age, sex at birth , and medical history, and, for allogeneic donors, behavioral history.
+C6.5.4 Consent to donate.

+C6.5.5 Results of laboratory testing.